 After that, that was the trip to the attorney’s, where I had to take care of the monthly retainer fee.
 I also dropped off at the binder that you had brought back from Macomb so many insurance documents.
 Frankly, I doubt that any of them are actually still valid for your folks, but I’d rather he look at them than I. I didn’t ask him about the issue with the homeowners insurance and Two Feathers, as he didn’t answer, but rather his secretary/wife.
 We talked about how things were going for me – you know, the usual chitchat – but that was about it.

 I had planned on going home for lunch, and eating leftovers, but there was this place near the attorneys office that I’ve never tried, so I decided to get a small snack from there.
 Spoiler alert, there is no such thing as a small snack from any sort of fast food joint anymore: it’s always a meal.
 Guess I’ll save those leftovers for this evening, after I meet Erin for our Tuesday evening walk.

 The rest of the way home was just a series of stopped various grocery stores.
-Chorizo from Mariano’s, frozen vegetables from Aldie, and a bunch of other things from Meyer (so I can use all the coupons I get from the credit card statements before they expire).
+Chorizo from Mariano’s, frozen vegetables from Aldi, and a bunch of other things from Meijer (so I can use all the coupons I get from the credit card statements before they expire).
 And no, none of this was entirely planned (well, aside from using the coupons at some point) – I’m not that kind of shopper, and never was.
 You know that.